 While I’d like to say that I always remain effortlessly focused when I’m supposed to be writing … that wouldn’t be entirely true!
 I know how easy it is to get distracted, or to “quickly” check Facebook only to end up wasting half an hour.
 The RescueTime app, which I’ve installed on both my computer and my phone, keeps silent track of everything I’m doing … and looking at the daily stats pushes me to be more productive.
 I’m currently subscribed to the premium version, which I think is well worth the monthly fee; the free version, though, may be all you need.

-Resources for Editing Your Writing
+Editing Your Writing

 Automatic editing tool: Grammarly